markus41/portfolio/README.md

 ```

 Running `pre-commit` will automatically format code with **black**, lint with **flake8**, and run the unit tests via **pytest** before each commit.

+## 🔗 Workflow Editor

+A minimal ReactFlow editor lives in the [`frontend/`](frontend/) directory.
+It lets
+you design workflows composed of agent and tool nodes.
+The editor persists the
+graph by POSTing it to `/workflows` where the backend stores the definition for
+execution.
+The JSON format is described in [`docs/workflow_schema.json`](docs/workflow_schema.json).

 ---